Despite advances in prenatal care and medical technologies, birth injuries still occur during labor and after delivery.

 Though some birth injuries are congenital, or develop in utero because of genetics, your doctor could be at fault if he or she failed to diagnose the issue or provide treatment options.

 Common Birth Injuries

-Birth injuries typically occur due to the medical staff’s failure to diagnosis or treat prenatal, labor and delivery issues.
-Common birth injuries include, but are not limited to:
+Birth injuries can occur due to a doctor’s, nurse’s or medical staff’s failure to diagnose or treat prenatal, labor and/or delivery complications.
+The most common birth injuries include:

 Are All Birth Injuries Medical Malpractice?

 Many traumatic birth events, such as shoulder dystocia, occur through a doctor’s failure to diagnosis, improper execution of a technique, or failure to order a C-section.
 A defective product, like a dangerous prescription drug, can also can be responsible for a birth injury.

 Some birth defects are congenital, meaning they occurred while the fetus was developing as a result of that child’s genes.
 While this is not directly considered medical malpractice, if your doctor failed to diagnosis or provide treatment options, this would be considered malpractice.